Everyone knows that you can overdose on painkillers or tranquilizers, especially if you mix them with alcohol. Is it the same for cannabis?

-When combined and taken in extreme amounts, these two groups of drugs impair and act against several vital functions.
-In simple terms, they can be lethal.
+When combined, these two groups of drugs impair and act against several vital functions which can be lethal.

 Marijuana works differently, as it activates receptors that do not impair vital functions.

-However, since the cannabinoid receptors are located in the central nervous system they may cause low blood pressure and short-term memory loss, increased heart rate, reduction in motor skills and a few other side effects that may inhibit performance in several day to day activities.
+However, since the cannabinoid receptors are located in the central nervous system they may cause low blood pressure and short-term memory loss, increased heart rate, reduction in motor skills, and other side effects that inhibit performance in many activities.

 So, to conclude — there is no such thing as cannabis poisoning but there are a few side effects that should be taken into account when consuming cannabis products.

-According to a report by the United States Department of Justice’s Drug Enforcement Administration:
+According to a report by the United States Department of Justice Drug Enforcement Administration: